 I finally moved this site, along with the other two sites hosted in the same place.
 It was educational, frustrating, but ultimately successful.
 This multi-part writeup is in part for my own records, in part for anybody else who may be attempting the same kind of thing, and in part to document some of the general AWS-related lessons I learned or re-learned as I dove head-first into several days of clickops.

 I should start by saying that a lot of what I’ve done is absolutely not the way you should do things professionally.
 You should automate your infrastructure.
 Period.
 If you manage anything significant with clickops, you are entering a world of pain.
 I haven’t done much hands-on AWS management in years.
-For most of the past five years, I worked for AWS and we all were working multiple layers of abstraction below the public services.
+For most of the past five years, I worked for AWS and we all were working multiple layers of abstraction below the public services that everybody knows.
 So I was ready for a few days of “fucking around and finding out.”
 I found out a lot.

 Where I started

-My original WordPress setup was simple and mostly followed the old docs that AWS provided for doing this on previous versions of Amazon Linux.
+My original WordPress setup was fairly simple and mostly followed the old docs that AWS provided for doing this on previous versions of Amazon Linux.
 I had a single EC2 instance (t2.small), with the LAMP stack installed.
 There was a single EBS volume that contained everything: the OS, the rest of the LAMP stack, the WordPress PHP application, and the various content (mostly photos) that I had uploaded.
 It all lived in a VPC with a single subnet.
 I had periodically updated both the WordPress application and the underlying stack, but due to conflicts with some of the bits of WordPress, I had been stalled on PHP 7.4, which is long-deprecated.
 Attempts to upgrade to 8.0 had previously failed for reasons I had never bothered investigating in detail.

 My aging MariaDB server, (Which I used in place of MySQL in the LAMP stack) had also not been updated in some time, though there didn’t seem to be any issues with the data.